A Turtle’s Pace

 - Would it be better for the mother to dig a round or a square nest?
 Justify your answer.

-- Do some research about the threats from humans sea turtles face when they come to and from arribadas.
+- Do some research about the human threats sea turtles face when they travel to and from arribadas.
 What can we do about these?

 - How can we help increase the population of sea turtles in our oceans?